NEUBIAS/training-resources/workshops/bioimage-analysis-fundamentals.md

 ### Formative assessment

 True or false?
-Discuss with your neighbor!
+Discuss with your neighbour!

 * For each image there is only one correct threshold value.
 * The result of thresholding is a binary image.